za213/bernie-targeting/README.md

   * Workflow to [build the modeling frame, DVs, and sync to the DS cluster](https://platform.civisanalytics.com/spa/#/workflows/11935).
 Runs on an as-needed basis.
 * To request a model, issue a [Jira ticket](https://berniesanders.atlassian.net/jira/software/projects/MOD/boards/12) and tag Nico Marchio and Michael Futch.

-## GOTV Universe:
+## GOTV and Recruitment Universe:
-* Visit the [universes](https://github.com/Bernie-2020/bernie-targeting/tree/master/universes) folder for info about the `bernie_data_commons.base_universe` table for cutting GOTV lists.
+* Visit the [universes](https://github.com/Bernie-2020/bernie-targeting/tree/master/universes) folder for info about the `bernie_data_commons.base_universe` table for cutting GOTV lists and volunteer / event recruitment.
+* To enable location based targeting [here is a workflow](https://github.com/Bernie-2020/bernie-targeting/blob/master/analytics/travel-time-targeting_v2.ipynb) that calculates the travel time between each voter within a given commuting radius of a set of points of interest.

 ## Modeling Frame:
 * Platform table: `model_inputs.rainbow_modeling_frame` on the Bernie DS Cluster